akingscote/akingscote.github.io/_posts/2025-08-04-azure-nested-virtualization-on-prem.md

   - "security"
 ---

-# Microsoft Azure Nested Virtualization: Creating on-premise Windows Domain environments
 ## Summary
 Modern Microsoft Azure hypervisors support nested virtualization; meaning you can run virtual machines within virtual machines.
 With a bit of magic, you can create an effective "Virtual ESXi" server and run a few virtual machines from ISO files, which is much closer to an on-premise environment.

-However, instead of ISOs, if I have a few existing Virtual Hard Disks (VHDs) that are configured to be domain-joined windows VMs, I can attach them as additional disks to a Virtual Machine running Hyper-V. Hyper-V is then configured with a few VMs, using an attached disk as their image source.
+However, instead of ISOs, if I have a few existing Virtual Hard Disks (VHDs) that are configured to be domain-joined windows VMs, I can attach them as additional disks to a virtual machine running Hyper-V. I can then configure Hyper-V with a few VMs, using an attached disk as their image source.
+With this approach, I can avoid any runtime configuration.

 ![](../images/nested-vms/nested-vms-architecture.png)

 The end result is that I can have an effective "Virtual ESXi" server, running an on-premise Windows domain environment; all virtualized and deployed in a few minutes.
 Check out this video demonstration [here](https://youtu.be/D6Jf8D_AHtg).

-Supporting IaC, including packer image definitions, can be found [here](https://github.com/akingscote/msft-azure-nested-virtualization-windows-domain).
+Supporting IaC, including packer image definitions, can be found [here](https://github.com/akingscote/msft-azure-nested-virtualization-windows-domain) <------.

 # Introduction
 Nested virtualization [isn't a new capability for Microsoft (~2017)](https://azure.microsoft.com/en-us/blog/nested-virtualization-in-azure/), and as far as I'm aware, [AWS](https://repost.aws/questions/QUXqOvN3_dR-Gsv5CJC6rBpQ/what-aws-instances-can-support-nested-virtualisation) dosen't really support it, but [Google Cloud does](https://cloud.google.com/compute/docs/instances/nested-virtualization/overview).